tim-millar/timestamp/README.md

 ## Project aims
-The Timestamp Microservice is a small project for Ruby on Rails, meant to exercise proper development workflow (version control, integration unit testing, etc).
+The Timestamp Microservice is a small project for Ruby on Rails, meant to exercise proper development workflow (version control, integration and unit testing, etc).

 ## Functionality
 The microservice features a single controller action that renders a JSON object